aldensiol/Gobbler/README.md

 ### Step 4: Interpreting the Results
 The output will be your model's interpretation or response based on its fine-tuning.
 Analyze the results as needed for your application.

+### Step 5: Stopping the application
+Entering "exit" into the terminal when our model asks for a prompt will terminate the program.

 # Fine-Tuning Guide for Emergency Incident Extracting Model (how we trained our model)

 This is our guide on how we fine-tuned the "google/flan-t5-base" model for emergency incident reporting.
 Below is a generic sequence of events that outlines our fine-tuning process: